ps2/rileylink/Readme.md

 The code in the [firmware](https://github.com/ps2/rileylink/tree/master/firmware) directory runs on the RileyLink hardware.
 There are two main chips on the RileyLink, and thus two firmware images.

+### LED Lights

+There are blue and green leds near both chips.
+The ble113 is on the upper right of the board, and the cc1110 is in the lower middle.

+Blue for the ble113 indicates there are packets received and ready for a phone to pick up.
+Green means the phone is connected to the ble113.

+On the cc1110, I blue is a timer based on/off, letting you know the firmware code is running.
+Green is toggled when a packet comes in.

+The other red LED indicates charging.

 ### App

 The [RileyLink iOS app](https://github.com/ps2/rileylink_ios) connects to a RileyLink device via Bluetooth Low Energy, sends data to a Nightscout instance via the REST API, and shows the Nightscout display in a webview.